Fixed-Asset-Ratio-Trading/fixed-ratio-trading/README.md

 **Revolutionary fixed-ratio token trading infrastructure for Solana - enabling predictable exchanges, micro-denominations, token migrations, and precise liquidity provision at any price point.**

+Conversions may diverge from market prices and can deplete one side; users accept imbalance risk.

 ---Ad
 **GitKracken** https://gitkraken.cello.so/pk9L5rp5jln visual Git helps you see it all clearly!
 ---